vsraptor/aide/README.md

 #### Context

 How many QA pairs to use as a context, so you can ask sequence of related questions.
+(Flag: -c)

+For example :

+- Who are the spartans ?
+- ...
+- what about the athenians ?
+- ....
+- how the Thebians differ ?

 ### Installation